What is the Bell Telephone Test

 test oil bath

-The test involves a short notched plate of material, which is bent and held in a holder and immersed in the test fluid.
+The test (ASTM D1693) involves a short notched plate of material, which is bent and held in a holder and immersed in the test fluid.
 Typically, the test fluid is a detergent solution (very specifically Igepal CO630) to accelerate cracking and the test takes place at an elevated temperature, e.g. 50°C, by immersing the test assembly in a heated bath.
 However depending on the application, the plastic will be used for, the temperature can be varied, and the solution used varied to simulate the expected conditions that the plastic will have to endure.

 stress crack example